 I am mad about cycling and try to squeeze in a ride whenever I can, even when travelling!
 I am trying to convince Kirsty that the next big travel trend is cycling tours.

 Travis is the youngest member of Traversing Africa but probably the most important part of our team.
 Travis too was born in Cape Town, but has grown up in Toronto so has a Canadian accent peppered with South African slang.
-From a very young age, he has embarked on journeys around South Africa and has been on a number of different safaris with us but has also visited Mauritius, Botswana and Zimbabwe.
+From a very young age, he has embarked on journeys around South Africa and has been on a number of different safaris with us but has also visited Mauritius, Botswana, Zimbabwe, Tanzania and Morocco.
 Travis does not consider it to be a vacation unless it involves boarding an aeroplane bound for Africa.
 We set the bar a bit high in terms of his expectations and now have to uphold this annual pilgrimage to the continent of his birth!
 Travis gets to test out kids clubs, kids activities, kids dining and the like and is very vocal in terms of what he feels works and what doesn’t.
 “This is so boring” is not something any parents want to hear while indulging their offspring on a trip they have painstakingly planned and saved for.
 Luckily with Travis’s vital input, we can eliminate the chance of that happening!
-Travis was 6 years old at the time of writing this, so we look forward to travelling with him as he grows into a teenager for a completely different perspective.
+Travis is now 9 years old and so we look forward to travelling with him as he grows into a teenager for a completely different perspective.

 When asked what he wants to be when he grows up Travis answers excitedly with “a game ranger”!